Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 Preparation

-Before starting your self-installation process, ensure you have the Xfinity Welcome Kit, including a cable modem, cables, and the user manual.
+Before starting your self-installation process, ensure you have the Xfinity Welcome Kit, including an xFi Gateway or compatible cable modem, required cables, and the Xfinity app installed and signed in with your Xfinity ID.

 Step-by-step: Xfinity Wireless Internet Setup